Radford, The Harris Family, Drake and Raleigh!

 John Harris inherited the Radford Property from Alice Le Abbe (through marriage), Alice had previously been married to Henry Beauchamp.
 She was the sister of Walter de Radford.
 Walter Radford was first married to Mabel Treverbyn and he held Radford in 1346.
 This ancient family settled at Radford in Plymstock in the reign of Henry V

-In the Visitation of the Heralds a John Harris was at Radford which dates the families residence at circa 1413.
-In Plymstock’s parish church of St. Mary and All Saints, there are several memorials mounted in the Lady Chapel bearing witness to the Harris family influence (these relate to the 17th, 18th and 19th centuries).
+In the Visitation of the Heralds, John Harris was at Radford, which dates the family’s residence to circa 1413.
+In Plymstock’s parish church of St. Mary and All Saints, several memorials mounted in the Lady Chapel bear witness to the Harris family’s influence (these relate to the 17th, 18th, and 19th centuries).

 Radford as a typical Norman House